 We planned to visit Ephesus post lunch, and later we postponed that to 4 pm.
 This was a good decision.
 We reached the site around 5 pm – the sun wasn’t hot and most of the tourist buses had left.

 Since the site is open till 730 pm, this gave us enough time to wander around this amazing site, see the Terrace houses (ticket windows close at 6 pm, need to be taken separately), take pictures and let the baby spend enough time with the (inevitable) cats.
+See my post on more attractions and travel tips for Ephesus day trip.

 The hotel taxi picked us up and we were booked for dinner at the hotel restaurant.
 This turned out to be one of the BEST meals that we had in Turkey.